How to manage your child's or teen’s technology use

 Today, lives are increasingly intertwined with technology.
 For many adults it can be difficult to find a balance between the “real world” and the digital one.
 For millennials, a generation beset by digital innovation, it can be nearly impossible.

-Children’s Colorado’s own Philip O’Donnell, PhD, a specialist in psychiatry and behavioral sciences, provides strategies for parents to help their children or teens achieve a healthy balance.
+Children’s Hospital Colorado’s specialists in psychiatry and behavioral sciences provide strategies for parents to help their children or teens achieve a healthy balance.

 For a lot of kids, technology can be disruptive and distracting.
 Many teens have the misconception that they can multi-task and perform well in multiple activities, simultaneously.
 This is never the case.
 Multi-tasking inhibits the ability to focus and do well on any single task.

 Research also suggests that the specific type of light emitted by technology can have an affect on sleep duration and quality.
 Simple things like changing from an e-reader to an actual book before bedtime have been shown to dramatically improve sleep.

 How can I promote physical activity for my “technologically inclined” child?